 SaaS Agreement Checklist: 15 Clauses You Must Have Before Signing

 SaaS vendors write contracts that protect them, not you.
-Here are the 15 clauses every buyer should verify before signing — and what to push back on.
+Here are the 15 clauses every buyer should verify before signing.

 Why SaaS agreements deserve extra scrutiny

 SaaS contracts are uniquely risky because you’re not buying software — you’re renting access.
 The vendor controls the infrastructure, the data, the uptime, and the feature set.
-If the relationship goes wrong, you need contractual protections to get your data out and your business running on an alternative.
+If the relationship goes wrong, you need contractual protections to get your data out.

-Most SaaS vendors present a standard Terms of Service and expect you to accept it as-is.
+Most SaaS vendors present standard Terms of Service and expect you to accept as-is.
 But everything is negotiable, especially on annual contracts over $10K.
-Here are the 15 clauses to check.

 The 15 essential clauses

-2. Customer Data Ownership: The contract must explicitly state that you own your data.
-The vendor gets a limited license to process it solely for providing the service.
+2. Customer Data Ownership: You own your data.
+Vendor gets a limited processing license only.

-5. Data Portability and Export: Ability to export your data at any time in standard formats (CSV, JSON, XML) at no additional cost.
+5. Data Portability and Export: Export at any time in standard formats at no cost.

-6. Sub-Processor Controls: Prior written consent before new sub-processors, with 30-day notice and objection rights.
+6. Sub-Processor Controls: Prior consent, 30-day notice, objection rights.

-7. AI Training Restrictions: Explicit prohibition on using your data to train AI models.
-This is the most important new clause in SaaS contracts.
+7. AI Training Restrictions: No using your data to train AI models without consent.

-8. Service Modifications: 30-day notice before material changes, with termination right if changes adversely affect you.
+8. Service Modifications: 30-day notice before material changes.

-9. API Stability: 90-day deprecation notice, backward compatibility commitment, and rate limit protections.
+9. API Stability: 90-day deprecation notice and backward compatibility.

-10. Termination for Convenience: Either party can exit with 30–60 day notice and pro-rata refund of prepaid fees.
+10. Termination for Convenience: Either party can exit with notice and pro-rata refund.

-11. Data Retention and Deletion: Data available for export for 30 days post-termination, permanent deletion within 90 days with written certification.
+11. Data Retention and Deletion: Export for 30 days post-termination, deletion within 90 days.

-12. Limitation of Liability: Aggregate cap at 12 months’ fees with carve-outs for data breaches, IP infringement, and confidentiality.
+12. Limitation of Liability: 12 months’ fees with carve-outs for data breaches.

-14. Auto-Renewal Terms: Know the opt-out window (should be at least 60 days) and pricing increase cap.
+14. Auto-Renewal Terms: 60-day opt-out window minimum with pricing cap.

 15. Disaster Recovery: RPO and RTO commitments with annual testing.

-AI training restrictions are the newest and most frequently missing clause in SaaS agreements.
-Without an explicit prohibition, many vendors’ terms of service grant them a broad license to use your data for "product improvement" — which increasingly means training machine learning models.
+AI training restrictions are the newest and most frequently missing clause.
+Without an explicit prohibition, many vendors’ ToS grant them a broad license to use your data for "product improvement" — which increasingly means training ML models.

-The problem?
 Your proprietary data could end up improving a product that your competitors also use.
-The fix is a single clause: the vendor shall not use your data, content, or derivatives to train AI or machine learning models without explicit written consent.
+The fix: the vendor shall not use your data to train AI models without explicit written consent.

 Download free SaaS Agreement template